Schr\"odinger and Klein-Gordon oscillators in Eddington-inspired Born-Infeld gravity: Degree-one Confluent Heun polynomial correspondence: Introduction

 Hereby, one should be very reluctant to use $\mathcal F_r=m_\circ \omega r$ since $m_\circ=m_\circ c^2$ (rest mass energy that yields dimensionally inconsistent KG-oscillator equation) in (\ref{1.1}) but should rather use $\mathcal F_r=\Omega r$ to produce a KG-oscillator (c.f.,e.g., \cite{rf25,rf26} and section \ref{sec:3} below).
 It is obvious that this recipe incorporates the effect of different spacetime fabrics in the structures of the Schr\"odinger (\ref{2.5}) and KG (\ref{1.1}) oscillators.

 In the current methodical proposal, we discuss the Schr\"odinger (in section \ref{sec:2}) and KG (in section \ref{sec:4}) oscillators in an EiBI gravity background.
-In the KG oscillator case, we also include Wu-Yang magnetic monopole (WYMM) \cite{rf21,rf26,rf331,rf332}.
-For the Schr\"odinger oscillator, in section \ref{sec:2}, we discuss a power series solution and truncate it to a polynomial of degree $(n+1)\geq1$ to obtain a conditionally exact solution that is governed by a parametric correlation.
-In the same section, we discuss a non-trivial case with $n=0$ that represents a polynomial of degree one solution.
-Under such solution settings, we show that not only the oscillator frequency is quantized (in the sense that for every $n$ value we have a different oscillator frequency) but the angular momentum quantum number $\ell$ is also restricted to have some maximum allowed values, mandated by the parametric correlation.
+In the KG oscillator case, we also include a Wu-Yang magnetic monopole (WYMM) \cite{rf21,rf26,rf331,rf332}.
+For the Schr\"odinger oscillator, in section \ref{sec:2}, we discuss a power series solution and truncate it to a polynomial of degree $(n+1) \geq 1$ to obtain a conditionally exact solution (i.e., analytical solutions exist only when some or all effective potential parameters are fine-tuned to satisfy specific constraints or correlations \cite{rf333}).
+In the same section, we also analyze a non-trivial case with $n=0$ that represents a polynomial of degree one solution.
+Within this framework, we show that not only the oscillator frequency is explicitly $n$-dependent (metaphorically quantized, in the sense that each $n$-state corresponds to a distinct oscillator frequency), but also the angular momentum quantum number $\ell$ is restricted to a maximum allowed value, dictated by the parametric correlations.
 In section \ref{sec:3}, we report the confluent Heun series/polynomial correspondence and report the conditional exact solvability for a degree one confluent Heun polynomial.
 We believe that this correspondence is necessary and useful for both the readers and researchers who are only interested in the non-trivial confluent Heun polynomial solution of degree one, a common practice/procedure in the recent literature.
 In section \ref{sec:4}, we follow the conditionally exact confluent Heun polynomial of degree one solution and report the KG oscillator particle and antiparticle energies.
 To the best of our knowledge, such a conditionally exact solution procedure has never been reported elsewhere in the literature.
 Our concluding remarks are given in section \ref{sec:5}.